 Of course, there is a chance of a sudden dollar devaluation that causes gold and silver prices to spike dramatically overnight.
 But such an event won’t necessarily occur in the timeframe that a market guru identifies in advance.
 As an investor, you need to be prepared for an unexpected one-off event to strike at any time.

 If you have stocks or other financial assets that you are worried could be vulnerable, then hedge your risk.
-Gold is one of the very best counter-weights to financial assets you can own, because it exhibits low correlation (and often negative correlation) to stocks and bonds.
+Gold is one of the very best counter-weights to financial assets you can own because it exhibits a low correlation (and often negative correlation) to stocks and bonds.
 When they tank, gold can surge.

 When the dollar itself becomes the financial asset that investors are fleeing from, then silver will likely emerge as the best asset to hold.
 Silver tends to perform better than gold in inflationary environments.
 And few assets are as depressed in price today as silver.

 This summer, institutional sellers took on a record short position in silver futures as inventories on both the Comex and Shanghai silver exchanges got drawn down.
 That sets up the potential for physical shortages and a massive short-covering rally.

 We’ve seen shortages for many types of silver bullion products since late June as depressed prices attracted large-scale bargain hunting.
 That could be a harbinger for things to come in the broader physical market.